Through our one-of-a-kind model of grantmaking, Bright Promises Foundation identifies the most

 University of Chicago Medicine (UCM) is a major provider of health care for residents of the South Side of Chicago and one of Bright Promises Foundation's partners in our Promoting Resiliency initiative, which was launched in 2012 with the goal of helping children who have experienced trauma overcome the impacts of toxic stress and receive the support they need to lead happy, successful lives.

-To achieve this goal, Bright Promises partnered with agencies across the city to provide education and training to parents, caregivers, and service providers so that they can understand the symptoms of trauma and how to promote protective factors in children.
+To achieve this goal, Bright Promises partnered with leading agencies across Chicagoland to provide education and training to parents, caregivers, and service providers so that they can understand the symptoms of trauma and how to promote protective factors in children.

 The area served by University of Chicago Medicine encompasses 34 neighborhoods in which extreme violence is a part of many children’s everyday lives.
 In 2012, children injured by violent injury represented 23.5% of Comer Pediatric Trauma patients, more than 4 times the national average (5.4%) for pediatric trauma centers.